Measurement of the Muon Flux at SND@LHC: Results from the 2023-2025 Proton and Heavy-Ion Periods: Muon flux

 \section{Muon flux}

+\begin{sloppypar} The muon flux per reaction is different across the years due to changing LHC configurations.
+The difference between proton and heavy-ion collisions is an interplay of many factors including different interaction mechanisms and also additional tuning of the machine for ion operation. \end{sloppypar}

 \begin{sloppypar} The fiducial area for both subsystems has been chosen with boundaries of \mbox{$-42$ cm $\leq$ X $\leq$ $-11$ cm} and \mbox{$18$ cm $\leq$ Y $\leq$ $49$ cm}.
 Muon flux contributions from non-IP1 meson decays originating \mbox{60 m} upstream of the detector cannot be isolated and are thus included in the final results.
-The independent measurements from the the two subsystems, along with the weighted average, are presented in \mbox{Figure \ref{fig:FluxVsRuns}}, where it can be seen that it stays constant over time. \end{sloppypar}
+All independent measurements from the two subsystems, along with the weighted average, are presented in \mbox{Figure \ref{fig:FluxVsRuns}}, which shows that the flux remains stable over time.
+This temporal stability within individual LHC fills is further confirmed in \mbox{Figure \ref{fig:flux_vs_lumi_evolution}}, demonstrating that the measurement is independent of the instantaneous luminosity during both the initial leveling and subsequent non-leveling phases of beam operation. \end{sloppypar}

-The muon flux results for heavy-ion and proton data from 2023 to 2025 are summarized in \mbox{Table \ref{tab:MuonFlux}}.
+\begin{sloppypar} The muon flux results for heavy-ion and proton data from 2023 to 2025 are summarized in \mbox{Table \ref{tab:MuonFlux}}.
 No heavy-ion data was collected in 2022 due to the decision to conclude the run two weeks early to mitigate the European energy crisis \cite{bib:lhc_2022}.
-Heavy-ion collision simulations were only provided with the 2022 machine configuration.
+Heavy-ion collision simulations were only provided with the 2022 machine configuration. \end{sloppypar}

-For proton data, the observed flux deviates from predictions by 10\% to 20\%.
-Given the complexity of the simulations, from the collision generator to the propagation through rock of varying composition, with cumulative uncertainties at each stage, this level of agreement can be considered excellent.
+\begin{sloppypar} For proton data, the observed flux deviates from predictions by 10\% to 20\%.
+Given the complexity of the simulations, from the collision generator to the propagation through rock of varying composition, with cumulative uncertainties at each stage, this level of agreement can be considered excellent. \end{sloppypar}